geunchanKim/geunchanKim/README.md

 ### Hola, it's Geunchan  👋
----
+***
 #### I am a student at KNU (Kyungpook National University)
----
+***
-<span style="color:ygrey">As a student majoring in CS, Geunchan has studied his major since 2021.
+<span style="color:grey">As a student majoring in CS, Geunchan has studied his major since 2021.
 He always seeks to find a joy when he works with others in different oraganizations.
 Also, he sets up his goals and tries best to achieve them.</span>

 <!--
 **geunchanKim/geunchanKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.